Deals of the day-Mergers and acquisitions

 ** Baidu Inc and JD.com will join other big Chinese technology firms, including Tencent Holdings, to jointly invest about $12 billion into state-owned mobile carrier China Unicom, two people with direct knowledge of the matter said.

-** Private equity firms Blackstone and CVC Capital Partners bid 2.9 billion pound ($3.7 billion) for payments processing company Paysafe Group, joining a flurry of deals in the sector.
+** Private equity firms Blackstone and CVC Capital Partners joined a rush to snap up payments companies with a 2.9 billion pound ($3.7 billion) bid for Paysafe Group.

 ** Japanese trading house Mitsui & Co said it has agreed to sell its entire 25 percent stake in UK hydro power firm First Hydro to Brookfield Renewable Partners L.P. for more than 5 billion yen ($45 million).